BeardedTinker/Home-Assistant_Config/custom_components/tuya_local/devices/README.md

 *Optional, default None.*

-For integer dps that are sensor values, the suggested precision for display in Home Assistant can be specified.
+The number of decimals which should be used in the sensor's state when it's displayed.
 If unspecified, the Home Assistant will use the native precision, which is calculated based on the scale of the dp so as to provide distinct values with as few decimal places as possible.
-For example a scale of 3 will result in one decimal place by default, (values displayed as x.3, x.7 rather than x.33333333 and x.666666) but you could override that to 2 or 0 with by specifying the precision explicitly.
+For example a scale of 3 will result in one decimal place by default, (values displayed as x.3, x.7 rather than x.33333333 and x.666666) but you could override that to 2 or 0 by specifying the precision explicitly.

 ### `mapping`